 Motherboard: ASUS Z170-A ATX DDR4

 For streaming you want an excellent CPU for the heavy demand between your streaming program encoder and the game you are playing.
 Skimping here doesn’t make sense and going for a high end I7 CPU or equivalent CPU is needed to stream at 1080p+ quality.
 RAM should be at minimal 16gb but 32gb helps with the added programs and windows you will have open while streaming.
-The GPU I use is no longer for sale new and you are better off going for a GTX 1080, GTX 1070, or GTX 1060.
+The GPU I use is overkill for WoT, so you could also play the game perfectly with other cards like… a GTX 1080, GTX 1070, or GTX 1060.
 There are also AMD cards you could choose.
 I use Nvidia cards since I find them more reliable and have never had any issues with them.

 Computer Case / Storage / Power Supply